On affirmative solution to Michael's acclaimed problem in the theory of Fr\'{e}chet algebras, with applications to automatic continuity theory: First Approach

 2. In view of [E3, \S 6], the quotient algebra $\cal V$ certainly does not possess the finite extension property, if we show that the converse of Thm.
 3.3 (or, Cor.
 3.4) of [DE] holds true.
 We remark that since there are maximal Picard-Borel ideals of infinite codimension, one has a finite family $(v_1, \dots, v_p)$ of elements of $\cal V$ such that $\sigma(v_1, \dots, v_p)\,\neq\,(\chi_0(v_1), \dots, \chi_0(v_p))$, where $\chi_0$ is the unique character of $\cal V$.
 It would be interesting to investigate whether one can show that $\cal V$ does not possess the finite extension property by using this fact.

-Esterle pointed out in the abstract of [E3] new algebraic obstructions to the construction of discontinuous characters on $\cal U$ related to the Picard theorem, and relate to extension properties of joint spectra of finite families of a quotient of $\cal U$ a question about iteration of Bieberbach mappings raised in [DE].
+Esterle pointed out in abstract of [E3] new algebraic obstructions to the construction of discontinuous characters on $\cal U$ related to the Picard theorem, and relate to extension properties of joint spectra of finite families of a quotient of $\cal U$ a question about iteration of Bieberbach mappings raised in [DE].
 So, he found some difficulties while looking for a negative answer to Michael's problem.
 This was also one of the starting points for the author to work on positive direction(s).

 3. In view of [E3, Cor.
 2.20], in presence of the continuum hypothesis (CH), the quotient algebras $\cal V$ and ${\cal V}(g)\,=\,{\cal U}/{\cal I}+(g - 1){\cal U}$ are not normable.
-It would be interesting to check whether there exist models of set theory, including the axiom of choice (AC), for which the algebra $\cal V$ is not normable.
+It would be interesting to check whether there exist models of set theory, including the axiom of choice (AC), for which the algebra $\cal V$ is not normable (cf. the commutative analogue of Thm.
+5.3 below).
 However, one believes that there may exist models of set theory, including AC, in which $\cal V$ is normable.
-For this, one may work along the line of the result of Allan in [A1, A2], obtained by using the ZFC alone (see below remark), and so, $\cal U$ is normable, since it is a Fr\'{e}chet algebra of power series, by [DPR, Thm.
+For this, one may work along the line of the result of Allan in [A1, A2], obtained by using the ZFC alone (see below remark), and so, $\cal U$ is normable, since it is a FrAPS, by [DPR, Thm.
 10.1 (ii)].
-Then one requires to use certain facts about the algebras $\cal U$, ${\cal U}_m$ (resp., ${\cal U}_m(g)$) and $\cal V$ (resp., ${\cal V}(g)$) from [E3] in order to show that the quotient algebra $\cal V$ (resp., ${\cal V}(g)$) can (algebraically) be embedded in ${\cal F}\,=\,\cc[[X]]$.
+Then one requires to use certain facts about the algebras $\cal U$, ${\cal U}/{\cal I}_m$ (resp., ${\cal U}/{\cal I}_m + (g - 1){\cal U}$) for $m\,\in\,\nn$ and $\cal V$ (resp., ${\cal V}(g)$) from [E3] in order to show that the quotient algebra $\cal V$ (resp., ${\cal V}(g)$) can (algebraically) be embedded in ${\cal F}\,=\,\cc[[X]]$.
 Thus, in presence of ZFC alone, the quotient algebras $\cal V$ and ${\cal V}(g)$ may be normable.